kartik-v/yii2-ipinfo/README.md

-# yii2-widget-ipinfo
+# yii2-ipinfo

-An IP address information display widget with country flag and geo position info.
+An IP address information display widget for Yii framework 2.0 with ability to display country flag and geo position info.